 3) Projects must be produced in French or English or translated into either French or English.

-4) Projects must be accessible to the general public from January 1, 2017 to February 20, 2018, or the 2018 NUMIX contest entry end date.
+4) Projects must have been accessible to the general public from January 1, 2018 to February 17, 2019, or the 2019 NUMIX AWARDS entry end date.
 No production may be entered in the NUMIX contest two years in a row.

 5) Productions may be entered in a single category only.

 6) Product catalogues and online commissioned projects are not eligible.

 7) All projects must be accessible on the web from February 17 to June 30, 2019; all projects designed for museums and all multimedia presentations must be displayed on the web as a portfolio.

 8) The judges’ panel reserves the right to decline any project whose authenticity is in doubt.